hanzhang2000/Plasmodium_falciparum_ONT_5mC_calling/README.md

 The steps are shown below:
 ![alt text](https://github.com/Hann-Zhang/Plasmodium_falciparum_ONT_5mC_calling/blob/main/figures/Pipelines.png)

-The examples bash scipts for requred softwares in the pipelines are in the the folder 'bash_scripts'.
+The examples of bash scripts for required software in the pipelines are in the folder 'bash_scripts'.

-The code files are for parsing Nanopolish output (methylation_calls.csv) and Guppy output (csv files from modbam2bed), calculating methylation levels and making plots.
+The code files are for parsing Nanopolish output (methylation_calls.csv) and Guppy output (CSV files from modbam2bed), calculating methylation levels and making plots.